zsparal/api-documentation/source/reference/v1/payments-api/create-payment.rst

    :widths: auto

    * - | ``shippingAddress``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – The shipping address.
+     - The shipping address.
 We advise to provide these details to improve PayPal's fraud protection, and thus improve conversion.
 The maximum character length is 128.

    * - | ``shippingCity``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – The city of the shipping address.
+     - The city of the shipping address.
 The maximum character length is 100.

    * - | ``shippingRegion``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – The region of the shipping address.
+     - The region of the shipping address.
 The maximum character length is 100.
 This field is required if the ``shippingCountry`` is one of the following countries: ``AR`` ``BR`` ``CA`` ``CN`` ``ID`` ``IN`` ``JP`` ``MX`` ``TH`` ``US``

    * - | ``shippingPostal``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – The postal code of the shipping address.
+     - The postal code of the shipping address.
 The maximum character length is 20.

    * - | ``shippingCountry``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – The country of the shipping address, in `ISO 3166-1 alpha-2 <https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2>`_ format.
+     - The country of the shipping address, in
+       `ISO 3166-1 alpha-2 <https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2>`_ format.

 paysafecard